ARTICLE I: NAME AND OBJECTIVES

 Section 1 Membership in the Association shall be open to all persons worldwide having an interest in library and information science.
 Any person may become a regular member in good standing upon payment of prescribed annual dues.
-Membership shall be on a fiscal-year basis (1 January to 31 December).
+Membership shall be on a calendar-year basis (1 January to 31 December).
 Dues received after October 31st will be applied to the next calendar year.

 ARTICLE III: EXECUTIVE BOARD

 Section 1 There shall be an Executive Board that shall have the power and authority to manage the Association’s property and to regulate and govern its affairs.
 The Board shall determine policies and changes therein within the limits of the Bylaws of the Association, shall take such actions as it considers necessary to carry out the objectives of the Association, and shall perform other functions as the membership may direct.

 Section 2 The Board shall consist of five members elected by the membership: the chair, the chair-elect, the secretary, the treasurer, and the most recent past-chair.

 Section 3 The Board shall hold at least one meeting annually and may hold additional meetings upon call of the chair or upon written request of any member of the Board.
 Three members of the Board shall constitute a quorum.

 Section 4 A vacancy in the membership of the Executive Board, except in the office of the chair, shall be filled by majority vote of the remaining members of the Board, this Board-elected member to serve until the next annual meeting.